ix5/sx-docs/content/posts/selinux-2.md

 # (not working yet without real split vendor part)
 #BOARD_PROPERTY_OVERRIDES_SPLIT_ENABLED := true

-# Test split sepolicy on older devices:
+# Test split sepolicy on older devices(kinda pointless, but good to test):
 PRODUCT_SEPOLICY_SPLIT_OVERRIDE := true

-# Test full treble
+# Test full treble(this will most likely result in some failures, because
+FULL_TREBLE also changes other parts like `ld.config.txt`):
 PRODUCT_FULL_TREBLE_OVERRIDE := true

-# Change to permissive to test
+# Change to permissive to test for failures:
 BOARD_USE_ENFORCING_SELINUX := false

 # (not working without real split vendor part because symlinks and ld.config)